-E.1 The main element of aggregates production in the West of England is primary crushed rock from quarries in North Somerset and South Gloucestershire (South Glos), with much smaller contributions from marine dredged sand and gravel from the Bristol Channel, landed at Avonmouth, and from recycled aggregate.
-This is shown by the following table.
-The table refers to "estimated sales" because the recycled aggregates element is estimated, as indicated in this report.
+- E1.1 This document is the Local Aggregates Assessment (LAA) to 2015 for the West of England, which includes data on aggregates for up to the end of that year; (e.g. permitted reserves and production (sales) for crushed rock as at the end of 2015). - E1.2 The main element of aggregates production in the West of England (WoE) is primary crushed rock from quarries in North Somerset and South Gloucestershire (South Glos), with much smaller contributions from marine dredged sand and gravel from the Bristol Channel, landed at Avonmouth, and from recycled aggregate (estimated).
+This is shown by Table E1 and the dashboard E2 below.
+There are no land-won sand and gravel resources in WoE.
+At the end of 2015 there was no known commercial production of secondary aggregate in WoE.